Why do we have a trust

 “I like the fact that we have a community trust run by community members”

 The Trust Agreement has specific purposes in how the Trust benefits COTTFN.
 The health and wellbeing of the community is considered under section 8.8 of the Trust Agreement, also known as “Benevolent Purposes”.
 Under Benevolent Purposes the Trustees also have the authority to use the Trust in support of the education of Chippewas of the Thames members.
 Of course there is much more to benevolent purposes, such as the physical and mental health of COTTFN members.

 We are a nation of people who have grown with their environment.
 As such, the Trust Agreement itemizes that the Trustees may, at their discretion, authorize to use the trust to support economic development with the creation and operation of COTTFN members’ owned and operated businesses.

 The Trustees have the authority to use the trust property to assist and invest in housing for members.
 This includes the opportunity to purchase and build homes, renovate and make improvements to assist with elderly and disabled.
 In addition, the trustees may contribute to housing programs.

 Do Community Members Benefit directly?

 Per Capita Distribution Payments to members

 Section 6.10 of the Trust Agreement sets the amount and the limitations for per capita distribution payments.
-Unfortunately, members who were born after the day the compensation was paid into the trust account (November 26th, 2004) would not be eligible for the initial distribution payment.
+Unfortunately, members who were born or registered after the day the compensation was paid into the trust account November 26, 2004, would not be eligible for the Per Capita Distribution payment.